wI2L/jsondiff/README.md

 ## Credits

-This package has been inspired by existing implementations of JSON Patch for various languages:
+This package has been inspired by existing implementations of JSON Patch in various languages:

 - [cujojs/jiff](https://github.com/cujojs/jiff)
 - [Starcounter-Jack/JSON-Patch](https://github.com/Starcounter-Jack/JSON-Patch)